access-news/phone-service/README.md

 ```

 `/etc/freeswitch/autoload_configs` has 87 files in it right now; pretty sure that only a fraction of them are being used.

+## 1.3 Plan for archiving old media

+Content, that is many months (or years) old, should be moved to a cheaper storage class.
+See Google's coldline and nearline storage classes [here](https://cloud.google.com/storage/docs/storage-classes#comparison_of_storage_classes), for example.

+QUESTION: How to update media file locations in the DB?